qsharp-community/qsharp-community.github.io/_posts/2020-06-10-qsharp-entrypoint.md

 </Project>
 ```

-If it was to be missing, then the compiler would throw a build error indicating that libraries cannot have entry points.
+If it was missing, then the compiler would end up using the default value (`<OutputType>Library</OutputType>`) and would throw a build error indicating that libraries cannot have entry points.

 ### Passing arguments into a Q# console application